top of page

 Mobility tools reach out to send back vital information about the path ahead in time to react.

 The Safe Toddles Pediatric Belt Cane is designed to give children with a mobility visual impairment or blindness (MVI/B) a precious two steps of warning.
-Its cane tips travel first, always ahead, so the MVI/B child can first contact the surface and obstacles through the extended reach of their mobility tool.
+Its cane tips travel first, always ahead, allowing the MVI/B child to make contact with surfaces and obstacles through the extended reach of their mobility tool.

-The space in front of a Belt Cane is not empty.
+The space a Belt Cane occupies is not extra.
 It is working space.

-That space the cane tips carve out belongs to the MVI/B child.
-It gives the MVI/B child time to notice, respond, and either keep moving, or stopping to engage.
+That space carved out by the cane tips belongs to the MVI/B child.
+It gives them time to notice, respond, and either keep moving or stop to engage.

 That white cane frame extended out in front helps sighted people understand what they may not otherwise see: this child is blind and needs the space ahead to remain clear.

-For an MVI/B child who is just beginning to explore, that message matters.
-The Belt Cane gives information to the child and communicates to the people around them.
+For an MVI/B child who is just beginning to explore, this message matters.
+The Belt Cane provides information to the child and communicates to those around them.
 It makes blindness more visible in a practical way, helping others recognize that they should pause, make room, and get out of the MVI/B child’s path.

 Your donation helps give a blind child like Wesley: